You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* The recommended wait time for spicy food after taking Advil is a minimum of 30 minutes to an hour.
+* The recommended wait time for spicy food after taking Advil is at least 30 minutes to 1 hour.

-Q: Can I take Advil with spicy food?
+1. Q: Can I take Advil and then consume spicy food immediately?

-A: No, it's recommended to wait for at least 30 minutes to an hour before consuming spicy food again.
+A: No, it's recommended to wait at least 30 minutes to 1 hour before consuming spicy food after taking Advil.

 Sources